blakepasse/harry-potter-chatbot/README.md

 Overview

 This project is a Retrieval-Augmented Generation (RAG) based web application that serves as an interactive Harry Potter chatbot.
 The chatbot responds to user queries, provides contextual information from the Harry Potter universe, and offers a relevance ranking system to evaluate its answers.
-The system is designed to provide an immersive, accurate, and user-friendly experience.

 Tools Utilized:
 Langchain: For efficient language processing and context management.